ChengYangUmich/CY_SUMO/Tutorial.md

 >
 > 1. Search within the .xml file with CLT+F (Recommended).
 >
 > 2. Search in SUMO GUI.
-OUTPUT SETUP--> bottom left panel --> dropdown bar changed from 'Variables' to 'Raw' --> Search the tree structure and hover mouse on variables;
+'OUTPUT SETUP'--> bottom left panel --> dropdown bar changed from 'Variables' to 'Raw' --> search the tree structure and hover mouse on variables;

-## Step 1: Prepare ingredients needed from CY_SUMO
+## Prepare ingredients needed from CY_SUMO
 1. Open target sumo project with SUMO GUI.
 In this case, it is `A2O plant.sumo`.
 2. Open the `Project Directory` of the SUMO project, copy and paste the `sumoproject.dll` to the working directory of python.
 In this case, it was renamed into `A2O.dll`.
 Rename is not mandatory.
 3. Save current values of the SUMO variable using the `save XXX.xml` command, then copy and paste it from the `Project Directory` to the working directory of python.
 In this case, it was saved as `A2O.xml`